-The aggregate entire net income (ENI) base is trended from the most recently available study file, currently 2008, using U.S. corporate profits.
+The aggregate entire net income (ENI) base is trended from the most recently available study file (currently 2009) using U.S. corporate profits.
 While there is no single economic variable that mirrors the complexity of the tax code for corporations, corporate profits often serve as a proxy for taxable income under the ENI base.
-Industry profit forecasts (e.g., Value Line, FDIC) and financial statements of banks are also examined to monitor trends specifically impacting the banking industry.
+Industry profit outlooks (e.g., Value Line, FDIC) and anecdotal information on banks are also examined to monitor trends specifically impacting the banking industry.

 Cash and loans represent a significant portion of a bank's assets based on data from the Federal Deposit Insurance Corporation (FDIC).
-Using correlation analysis, the value of mortgages outstanding was highly correlated with the taxable assets for New York banks using data from the study files.
-Therefore, the value of mortgages outstanding is used to trend the asset base for the outyear forecast.
+Using correlation analysis, the value of mortgages outstanding was highly correlated with the taxable assets for New York banks using study file data.
+Therefore, the value of mortgages outstanding is used to trend the asset base forward for the outyear forecast.